MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/reports/thirty-day-new-user-retention-report.md

 ## Populating the report

-To populate this report, you must register a players and then log in several days in a row, at least once.
+To populate this report, you must register a player and then log in for several days in a row at least once.

-This, however, will produce trivial results, with **100%** retention for each day.
+This, however, will produce trivial results, (with **100%** retention for each day).

 Throwing more players into the process and skipping some days will produce more interesting results.